-When the Tenant Fee Ban comes into effect in April 2019, the cost to letting agents is estimated to be £157.1m in the first year - or about 22% of an agency’s annual revenue.
+When the Tenant Fee Ban comes into effect on 1st June 2019, the cost to letting agents is estimated to be £157.1m in the first year - or about 22% of an agency’s annual revenue.
 Additionally, with an increasing number of renters coming into the market, the impacts could be even greater than originally expected.
 As the date of the ban approaches, agents need to be reviewing their processes and systems whilst thinking about ways to recoup the lost revenue.

 Hannah Bookham, owner and director at MK Estates in Bournemouth, believes the Tenant Fee Ban is one of the biggest challenges facing the industry today.
 She argues the result will be a decrease in independent agencies throughout the UK, but it will also contribute to building a stronger community of fair and responsible agents:

 “People don’t understand the value of an agent in the transaction and we do incur costs in putting tenants in properties, such as Rightmove subscriptions, referencing, viewings and admin.
 With the ban coming into effect, we need to look at how we can best spread the costs evenly and in the most fair way.”

 Hannah thinks agents will need to look for alternative sources of revenue, and predicts landlords might have to incur many of the costs resulting from the Tenant Fee Ban.
 Ultimately, rents might need to start increasing - although this isn’t the intended outcome of the fee ban, she notes.
 But finding other revenue streams could mitigate the need to increase rents, as well as allowing agencies to provide their landlords and tenants with better services.

 Daniel Otton, owner and director at Buttercross Estates in Newark, believes the Tenant Fee Ban will hit agencies that have used high and unfair tenant fees to compensate for lower management fees for landlords the hardest.